frakbot/RomainGuyMuzei/README.md

 These things are slated for later releases:
 - Add a settings screen (update interval, select album, whatever)
-- Cache downloaded photos locally to save on bandwidth
 - Optionally only download new pics or update the photostream on Wi-Fi

 ## Download